jdukleth/clean-code-nextjs-skeleton/README.md

   * `action.yaml` used by GitHub Actions
   * `.config/.pm2/ecosystem.config.js` symlink to your PM2 folder, if desired
   * `.config/.nginx/mydomain.com` symlink to Nginx sites-available/sites-enabled folders

+## 🤝 Contributors

+Have a clean-code feature to add to this skeleton?
+Feel free to fork, adjust and make a pull request!
+Accepting any useful features that build onto it without sacrificing the vision laid out above.